EliorEstrin/Web_Crawler/README.md

 # creating the object
 myCrawler = WebCrawler(url="https://example.com", depth=1, maximal_amount=10, unique_url=True)
 ```
-## script usage
-coming soon

 # File Storage
-The HTML content for each downloaded page will be stored in a separate file with the naming convention <depth>/<url>.html.
+The HTML content for each downloaded page will be stored in a separate file with the naming convention `<depth>/<url>.html`. <br>
-Any characters that are not allowed in file names will be replaced with underscores.
-For example, if the starting URL is https://www.example.com and the recursion reaches a depth of 2, the HTML content for the page at https://www.example.com/page.html will be stored in the file 2/www_example_com_page_html.html.
+Any characters that are not allowed in file names are replaced with underscores.<br> For example, if the starting URL is `https://www.example.com` and the recursion reaches a depth of 2, the HTML content for the page at `https://www.example.com/page.html` will be stored in the file 2/www_example_com_page_html.html.

 # Dependencies
-get all the program dependencies by running
+Get all the program dependencies by running
 ```
 pip install -r requirments.txt
 ```
 # Tests
 This program was developed using Test-Driven Development (TDD) methodology, with tests being written before the implementation code.
 The test files included in this repository are:

-testdata.py: Contains test data for the program.
+- testdata.py: Contains test data for the program.
-test_advanced.py: Contains advanced level tests for the program, testing edge cases and more complex scenarios.
+-  test_advanced.py: Contains advanced level tests for the program, testing edge cases and more complex scenarios.
-test_core_basis.py: Contains basic level tests for the program, testing its core functionality.
+- test_core_basis.py: Contains basic level tests for the program, testing its core functionality.